matthiaskoenig/dfba/README.md

 <a href="http://co.mbine.org/documents/archive" title="CombineArchive" target="_blank"><img src="./docs/images/logos/omex.png" height="35"/></a>&nbsp;

 ##  How to cite
-If you use these guidelines and/or the provided examples, or want to reference the information within,
+If you use these schema and guidelines and/or the provided examples, or want to reference the information within,
 please cite corresponding manuscript and this repository via its DOI

 [![DOI](https://www.zenodo.org/badge/71236313.svg)](https://www.zenodo.org/badge/latestdoi/71236313)